 I would not invest in BitConnect because many think it’s a scam.
 BitConnect still has a market cap $1,100,000,000.
 It’s hard to believe, but there aren’t really any regulatory bodies enforcing and people are captivated by their guarantee of high returns.
 All things point to this being a Ponzi scheme.
 Caveat Emptor.

-The regulators, like the SEC in the U.S., are eventually going to come and “enforce” regulation.
+The regulators, like the SEC in the U.S., are eventually going to come and enforce securities regulation.
+Those who didn’t properly consider the Howie test or go to market properly are going to have the regulators to deal with.
 That’s going to be painful for everyone involved.
 So, until we get enforcement of regulation and a clear indication that true value is getting created in the ICO event, I recommend avoiding ICOs.

 A model portfolio may look something like this:

-- EOS (10%) — Protocol Coin: Building on top of Ether, big market opportunity, long-term wait 1-2 years
+- EOS (15%) — Platform: Building on top of Ether, big market opportunity, long-term wait 1–2 years

-- IOTA (5%) — Protocol Coin: Building for the IoT, big market opportunity, long-term wait 1–2 years
+- IOTA (10%) — Platform: Building for the IoT, big market opportunity, long-term wait 1–2 years

 Having a portfolio of 3–9 cryptocurrencies will optimize your risk-adjusted return.
 Spreading out bets will reduce your risk.
 Moreover, you’ll get to own some of the coins that haven’t yet had quite the run that bitcoin and ether have.
 I would probably set a minimum threshold of coin market cap before investing.
 For example, I wouldn’t invest in any coins with a market cap of $100mm or less.